jsim2010/partite/CONTRACT.md

 - an alteration

 1) Any director may create a premise.
-2) Any director may submit a ballot for a vote on accepting a premise.
+2) **Premise Acceptance:** Any director may submit a ballot for a vote on accepting a premise.
-3) If the outcome of a vote to accept a premise is AFFIRMED, the premise is added to the docket.
+3) If a premise acceptance is affirmed, the premise is added to the docket.
 4) Any director may create a motion that contains one or more of the premises in the docket.
-5) Any director may submit a ballot for a vote on adopting a motion.
+5) **Motion Adoption:** Any director may submit a ballot for a vote on adopting a motion.
-6) If the outcome of a vote to adopt a motion is AFFIRMED, each premise in the motion is removed from the docket and the modifications are applied.
+6) If a motion adoption is affirmed, each premise in the motion is removed from the docket and the modifications are applied.

 ## V) Contract